willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Right click on the device again and select **Update Drivers...** and then **Search automatically for updated driver software**
 After the device updates, you should see your headset listed under "Mixed Reality devices" in Device Manager:
 ![Mixed Reality Device appear in Device Manager](images/mixedrealitydevices.png)

-**Note**:If you have an "N"-edition of Windows, you will need to switch to a regular edition of Windows 10 to use Windows Mixed Reality.

 If the manual install doesn’t work, or you don't find the driver under Other Devices, then you probably need to uninstall the existing driver and reinstall it.
 To do that:
 * Open Device Manager (**Start > Device Manager**), and look under **Mixed Reality devices** for your headset.
 The device status should indicate that "The device is working properly."